oktaytuncay/Kubernetes/kubernetes.md

 proxymux-client-p5cfh                  1/1     Running   0          6d11h
 ```

-To create a pod in anothe namespace, we need to use the namespace option.
+To create a pod in another namespace, we need to use the namespace option.

 > kubectl create -f pod-definition.yml --namespace=dev